Cádiz Boutique Hotels: A Practical Guide to Booking

 Best areas of Cádiz for it

 The old town (Casco Antiguo) is the only place to look for a genuine boutique experience.
-The modern strip (Puerta de Tierra) consists largely of high-rise chain hotels and holiday apartments.
+The modern strip (Puerta de Tierra) consists largely of high-rise chain hotels and holiday apartments, which may be preferable for those requiring full-size gyms or underground on-site parking.
 Within the old town, the character varies significantly by neighbourhood.

 El Pópulo and the Cathedral area: This is the oldest part of the city.
 Staying here puts you in the centre of the action, but the streets are exceptionally narrow.
 Boutique hotels here often have incredible views of the Cathedral's golden dome from their roof terraces.
 The trade-off is noise.
 These streets act as echo chambers, and even a small group of people talking at 2:00 can sound like they are inside your room.
 It is also the most difficult area for taxi access, often requiring a short walk with luggage from the nearest plaza.